-I started my nursing career working in a small rural clinic for a year, my daily routine included greeting new patients, guiding medicine and collaborating with doctors on treatments.
-During the pandemic I was working in the clinic, even though at that time we had social distancing, there were still some residents who were injured or suffered illnesses that they couldn’t manage on their own.
-They didn’t want to go to hospital due to pandemic, so my colleges and I continued working there for them.
+I started my nursing career working in a small rural clinic for a year.
+My daily routine included greeting new patients, guiding medicine, and collaborating with doctors on treatments.
+During the COVID-19 pandemic I was still working in the clinic as there were many people who suffered injuries or illnesses that they couldn’t manage on their own.
+They didn’t want to go to hospital due to the pandemic, so my colleagues and I continued helping them.

-I would certainly recommend the nursing course to others as the course content is really good.
-The cost of living in Sunderland is not very high as well.
-This city is really rural and peaceful, which is great for studying and enjoying life."
+I would certainly recommend the MSc Nursing degree to others as the course content is really good.
+The cost of living in Sunderland is low and the city is really rural and peaceful, which is great for studying and enjoying life."

 Published 9 June 2021